maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 **BILT**
 - 1% rewards on HOA (or rent, maybe mortgage soon), $100k/year cap
 - Why?
 There is no other option for earning rewards on this portion of spend
 - This is my only card that yields points instead of cashback.
 I just transfer them to United and book award airfare once or twice per year.
-(You can redeem point for statement credit but at unfavorable rates.)
+- (You can redeem points for statement credit but at unfavorable rates.)
 - BILT requires at least five other monthly transactions to earn points.
 I primarily use it for 3% cashback at restaurants.
 - How it works: cardholders are issued a custom bank account number to pay for housing expenses.